 My friend Liz Heit—sporting a slick bun and thick athletic headband—mentioned on her Instagram stories she was five days into not washing her hair and loving it.
-After some research I stumbled upon an Allure article which broke down the benefits.
+After some research, I stumbled upon an Allure article that broke down the benefits.

 What I found was startling: over-shampooing doesn’t only contribute to grease buildup.
 “The risks include dry, brittle hair; dry, flaky scalp; and an onslaught of unhealthy bacteria that trigger folliculitis,” Trichologist Bridgette Hill says.
 “Over-shampooing can also lead to hair breakage, shedding, and thinning.”
 The “natural oil” and “grease” known as sebum, “naturally moisturizes the skin and the hair,” according to Devika Icecreamwala, a board-certified dermatologist.
 The article suggested I take advantage of the time away from people to skip the shampoo.
 In isolation no one can see my grease infestation— so why not?

 After YEARS of being told to calm down my daily hair washing, I thought it was time to break the vicious cycle.
 For five days my hair was kept in a greasy slick ponytail.
 Absolutely no hair products, just a brush, were used.

 The first two days were disgusting.
 The grease was thick and coated my entire scalp.
 However, quite interestingly, even without washing my hair with time the oil dissipated.
 By day five, when I was finally ready to wash my hair and end my little experiment, the oil wasn’t so bad.
 Don’t get me wrong it wasn’t pretty—not suitable for going out in public, but definitely an improvement.